faithvoid/X1C1-Mojave/README.md

 - You tell me.

 ## Untested:
+- Facetime / iMessage / etc. (I don't have an iPhone to use iMessage with so YMMV.)
 - Mini-Displayport output
 - USB Sleep Charging
 - Lots of other things, I'm sure.